philipp2310/skill_Broadcast/instructions/en.md

 ### <span style="color: green">**Special NOTE**</span>

-Enabling UseVoiceRecordning option in settings will also automatically enable the voice recording on wakeword feature built into Alice (found in the admin Web UI).
+Enabling UseVoiceRecording option in settings will also automatically enable the voice recording on wakeword feature built into Alice (found in the admin Web UI).